top of page

 • PDP optimization components

-Impact: Faster iteration, lower development friction, and more experimentation without ballooning budgets.
+Impact: This leads to faster iteration, lower development friction, and more experimentation without ballooning budgets.

 2. Conversion Rate Optimization at Scale

-Historically, meaningful CRO required traffic volume, tooling, and patience.
+Historically, meaningful conversion rate optimization (CRO) required traffic volume, tooling, and patience.
 That barrier is coming down.

 Platforms like Intelligems use AI-driven experimentation to test pricing, PDP layouts, bundles, and messaging continuously.
 Instead of debating opinions, merchants can make decisions based on statistically valid results.

-Impact: More confident optimization decisions and measurable lifts in conversion rate and AOV.
+Impact: This results in more confident optimization decisions and measurable lifts in conversion rates and average order value (AOV).

 3. Smarter Personalization & Merchandising